Follow TV Tropes

 Crosby started his career in the late 1920s as one of The Rhythm Boys, a vocal trio that accompanied bandleader Paul Whiteman's orchestra.
 He broke out as a solo singer in the early 1930s, recording several hits for the Brunswick label before starting a long association with Decca Records in 1934.
 His rise to fame coincided with advances in recording technology, and he became known for tailoring his singing style to the microphone, allowing for a more personal and intimate way of singing; this in turn made his records enormously popular and influenced many other singers in America and around the world, more or less setting the template for the pre-rock pop "crooner".

 In 1942 he recorded what would become perhaps his most famous legacy: the Irving Berlin standard "White Christmas", which stayed at #1 on the charts for over 11 weeks when it was first released, and has remained a perennial Christmas favorite in the United States ever since.
-In fact, Crosby recorded a great many Christmas Songs through the years, which is primarily how the younger generation is familiar with him.
-His album Merry Christmas (1945), a Cover Album full of Christmas-themed songs, has sold over 15 million copies worldwide and is the second-best-selling Christmas album of all time, behind Elvis Presley's Elvis' Christmas Album (1957).
-Other than "White Christmas," Crosby's best-known holiday songs are probably "Do You Hear What I Hear?", released in 1963, and "Peace on Earth/The Little Drummer Boy," an unlikely duet with British rock star David Bowie that was recorded for a posthumously-aired television special in 1977; the latter was subsequently released as a single in 1982, whereupon it became a huge international hit.
+In fact, Crosby recorded a great many Christmas Songs through the years, which is primarily how younger people are familiar with him.
+His album Merry Christmas (1945), a Cover Album full of seasonal-themed songs, has sold more than 15 million copies worldwide and is still the second-best-selling Christmas album of all time (behind Elvis Presley's Elvis' Christmas Album).
+Other than "White Christmas," Crosby's best-known holiday songs are probably "Do You Hear What I Hear?", released in 1963, and "Peace on Earth/The Little Drummer Boy," an unlikely duet with British rock star David Bowie recorded for a posthumously-aired television special in 1977; the latter was subsequently released as a single in 1982, whereupon it became a huge international hit.

 He also maintained a successful secondary career as an actor, appearing in almost 80 different films over six decades; in the '40s, he was surpassed as a box-office draw by only Clark Gable and John Wayne.
 Among Crosby's best-known movies are the Road to ... series (in which he teamed with Bob Hope), Going My Way (which earned him the Academy Award for Best Actor), High Society (which co-starred Grace Kelly and Frank Sinatra), and of course White Christmas.

 Crosby pioneered pre-recorded radio shows, and was an astute businessman.
-His investment in the Ampex Corporation spurred the development of videotape and he also invested in a little company called Minute Maid.
-At one time he was a part owner of baseball's Pittsburgh Pirates.
-And in the '60s he started his own television production company, which had hit series with Ben Casey and Hogan's Heroes.
+His investment in the Ampex Corporation spurred the development of videotape, and he also invested in a little company called Minute Maid.
+At one time he was a part owner of Major League Baseball's Pittsburgh Pirates.
+And in the '60s he started his own television production company, which was behind such hit shows as Ben Casey and Hogan's Heroes.

 Crosby helped popularize the sport of golf in the US, and sponsored several early tournaments.
 He also competed in both the British and American Pro-Amateur Tournaments.
 He also died of a heart attack shortly after playing a game of golf with some of his friends.
 Reputedly, his last words before his fatal heart attack were, "That was a great game of golf, fellas."